item details

 Overview

-Born in England, Drew grew up in Launceston, Tasmania, where his father owned a watchmaking and jewellery business.
-On finishing school, he was sent to England to undertake an apprenticeship in the trade.
-In 1860 he rejoined his parents, who had moved their business to Nelson.
+Samuel Drew was born in England, and grew up in Launceston, Tasmania, where his father owned a watchmaking and jewellery business.
+On finishing school, Samuel was sent to England to undertake an apprenticeship in the trade.
+In 1860 he rejoined his parents, who had by this time relocated to Nelson, New Zealand.
 Drew subsequently established his own business in Whanganui in 1864.
 He imported a wide range of readymade stock, such as lockets, watches, spectacles and work boxes, and also produced his own jewellery.